williamito/controls/README.md

 - **Pose interpolation**: smooth Cartesian motion using SLERP (Spherical Linear Interpolation)
 - **Inverse dynamics**: via Recursive Newton–Euler algorithm (RNEA)

-An example setup is provided for the **SO101** robotic arm from [LeRobot](https://github.com/huggingface/lerobot), while the models (`.xml`, `.urdf`) are adapted from [TheRobotStudio](https://github.com/TheRobotStudio/SO-ARM100/commit/385e8d7c68e24945df6c60d9bd68837a4b7411ae).
+An example setup is provided for the **SO101** robotic arm from [LeRobot](https://github.com/huggingface/lerobot), while the models (`.xml`, `.urdf`) are obtained from [TheRobotStudio](https://github.com/TheRobotStudio/SO-ARM100/tree/385e8d7c68e24945df6c60d9bd68837a4b7411ae/Simulation/SO101).
 The modular structure allows you to easily replace the SO101 with any custom N-DOF manipulator.

 ## 1. Project structure